 Somewhere along the way, three related and exciting musical things happened.

-The first was a vistation by poetry!
+The first was a visitation by poetry!
 One morning I felt compelled to write a poem about music.
 It just popped into my brain.
 Now, a bit over a year later, I just published my first anthology of poems, called “Poetic Musings on Pianos, Music & Life - Vol. I” (available in most major online distributors; volume II's cover is pictured below and will be published summer 2023).
 Almost every day inspiration to write a new poem comes to me in the form of childhood memories, antics of my cats, some musical theory I read about in one of my many musicology books, or some miraculous aspect of how a piano works.
 For my second volume that will be published later this year, I wax poetic on more troubling, current topics in politics and public health, and I focus more on my feminist understanding about the pathos and unfair treatment of women composers and musicians in music.

 Poetry has become the perfect way to amplify my voice on both troubling world topics and about the world of kindness and creativity that I want to inhabit.
 Poetry also perfectly expresses my growing love of music.
 Late last year I launched a website, rhapsodydmb.com, designed to encourage others, especially seniors, to not waste time regretting missed opportunities, but to take up studying a musical instrument or finding other ways to bring musical inspiration into life.